hivellm/gov/bips/BIP-02/README.md

 ## Overview

-BIP-02 establishes the technical foundation for CMMV-Hive by introducing TypeScript as the primary programming language and implementing a comprehensive development toolkit.
+BIP-02 establishes the technical foundation for HiveLLM by introducing TypeScript as the primary programming language and implementing a comprehensive development toolkit.
 This proposal received **unprecedented unanimous approval (100%)** in Minutes 0003, making it the highest-priority initiative for immediate implementation.

 ## 🎯 Quick Facts

 - **Status**: COMPLETED ✅ - TypeScript foundation + ECC cryptography ready
-- **Approval**: 100% (Unanimous - First in CMMV-Hive history)
+- **Approval**: 100% (Unanimous - First in HiveLLM history)
 - **Priority**: Critical Foundation
 - **Timeline**: 8 weeks (100% complete)
 - **Impact**: Production-ready TypeScript ecosystem with secure cryptography